BA

 All optional modules are subject to availability of

 lecturers and student demand.
-For a subject to
+For a module to

-run, there should be a minimum of eight students
+run, there must be a minimum of eight students.

 Year 1